Now Live: Easier Online License Applications and Renewals!

 Our LicensE Application Status Lookup tool makes it easier for employees, and helps academic advisors support students during the license application process.
 To access the Application Status Lookup tool, you will need the applicant's 10-digit PAR number.
 An applicant may provide the number to anyone who could support their application.
 Find more information in our news release about this tool.

 We are transitioning our forms to an online platform, AccessGov, that meets Americans with Disabilities Act (ADA) guidance.
 You will be able to submit some forms directly within the platform, while some may require you to download as a PDF and upload to another system.
-As of May 6th, 2026, all forms must be completed using the AccessGov system.
-Please follow the instructions on each form to ensure proper submission.
+AccessGov will launch at the end of June 2026.

 Permit Information